 Business Ethics Month (every October)

-For instance, DENSO CORPORATION has established a Business Ethics Hotline that allows anonymous reporting; is independent from the normal chain of command at the Company; and is administered by outside attorneys and the Legal Department in accordance with Japan’s Whistleblower Protection Act.
-This system can be used by all persons working at DENSO CORPORATION, including employees, temporary employees, and employees from contract companies, in addition to principal suppliers (300 companies).
-In fiscal 2019, the hotline received 89 reports and requests for advice related to areas such as employment, labor, work environment, information management, business transactions, and accounting, all of which were addressed after staff investigated the situation and confirmed the facts.
+For example, at DENSO CORPORATION, we have established a Business Ethics Hotline that allows anonymous reporting; is independent from the normal chain of command; and is administered by outside attorneys and the Risk Management Promotion Department in accordance with Japan’s Whistleblower Protection Act.
+The operational guidelines of the Business Ethics Hotline establish a confidentiality obligation for whistleblowers and prohibit the unfair treatment of whistleblowers due to the fact that they made a report or sought consultation.
+This, in turn, ensures that the hotline can be used with peace of mind.
+Furthermore, this hotline can be used by all persons working at DENSO CORPORATION, including employees, temporary employees, and employees contracted from other companies, in addition to principal suppliers (300 companies).
+In fiscal 2021, the hotline received 74 reports and consultations regarding matters such as employment, labor, work environment, information management, business transactions, and accounting, all of which were addressed appropriately after staff investigated the situation and confirmed the facts.

 Response to Antitrust Laws

 In February 2010, the U.S.-based subsidiary DENSO International America was investigated by the U.S. Department of Justice.
 We took the matter very seriously and, since then, we have established the Antitrust Laws Compliance Committee, chaired by the representative director, to further reinforce our existing efforts to comply with antitrust laws.
 Furthermore, under the guidance and supervision of this committee, we have endeavored to reinstitute strict compliance with antitrust laws across the entire DENSO Group.
 These efforts have included ensuring strict adherence to laws and regulations, strengthening education about relevant rules, and conducting more precise audits regarding legal compliance.